Why you should have a Social Media Policy

 The use of social media during workplace has taken off in recent years and employers are finding hard to keep up.
 Employees have easier accessibility to the internet and with the popularity of smartphones, it is not surprising that new legal issues are constantly emerging.
 To manage these legal risks employers must provide employees with a Social Media Policy.
 This Social Media Policy is a document that forms part of a business’s HR and employment policies.
 It sets out the responsibilities and obligations that an employee must follow when dealing with social media.

 Some of the reasons why you should have a Social Media Policy include:

 The most important reason to get a Social Media Policy is to educate employees on the legal and security risks involved in social networking and what they can do to protect themselves and the company.
 The policy emphasises the need to use caution and good judgment as comments posted on social networking sites can spread despite the original posting being removed.
 Some companies use social media to brand themselves and expand market research.
-In those cases the policy outlines the appropriate use of social media at work and how to minimise the risk of conflict of interest and confidentiality breach
+In those cases the policy outlines the appropriate use of social media at work and how to minimise the risk of a conflict of interest and confidentiality breach.